agilegovleaders/handbook/README.md

 To make a small update, it is generally simplest to browse to and edit one of the markdown files within the `/_sections/` directory.
 GitHub will do some auto-magic to create a "fork" and a "pull request" behind the scenes to represent the simple edit of a single file.
 However, you may be doing something more complicated, such as making a batch of edits to many files and/or using more complex formatting that you want to preview.

 Creating your own fork of the site makes sense for these more complex cases.
+Simply click the 'Fork' icon near the top-right of this page.
+In your forked repo (which is located at a url similar to https://github.com/YOURUSERNAME/handbook), go to the settings to use the **master** branch for GitHub Pages.
+See a [video of updating the setting](https://youtu.be/DDhQ57cgC6s) if you haven't done so before.
+You can now make changes on your own fork and preview the changes to the handbook at a url similar to https://YOURUSERNAME.github.io/handbook.

 ## Maintaining the Template